EDITORS NOTE: This interview was originally published as part of indieWIRE’s coverage of the 2008 Sundance Film Festival.

 What initially attracted you to filmmaking?

-What prompted the idea for this film and how did it evolve?
+What prompted the idea for “Anvil!
+The True Story of Anvil” and how did it evolve?

-Please elaborate a bit on your approach to making the film.
+Elaborate on your approach to making the film…

 What were some of the biggest challenges you faced in developing the project?